Relinquishing ‘me’ is ceasing to want to be this and that.

 Superior to all methods for relinquishing ‘me’ and ‘mine’

-is to dedicate yourself to the welfare of others.
+is to dedicate all merit to the welfare of others.

 —Kyabje Tashi Norbu Rinpoche, on the anniversary of his birth